SEO Analytics: 5 Metrics for Your SEO Analytics Report

 3. You can see what’s working with your campaigns

-When you invest time and money into your SEO strategy, you want to ensure your business’s strategy works.
+When you invest in an SEO strategy, you want to ensure your business’s strategy works.
 With SEO analytics and reporting, you can keep tabs on your campaigns and see if they drive the results you desire.

 By tracking your analytics, you gain insight into what optimizations work for your campaign.
 It can help you focus the direction of your SEO on strategies that drive results for your company.